rupss/wiki-wrapper/README.md

-wiki-wrapper

-Writing a Clojure wrapper for the MediaWiki API
+Playing with the MediaWiki API.